chocolatey/choco-wiki/CentralManagement/CentralManagementSetupService.md

 The `chocolatey-management-service` is responsible for making a number of changes to your system.
 A successful installation of this package can be verified by:

-* Open the services snap-in (services.msc) and check for the presence of the `Chocolatey Management Service` which should be in the started state
+* Open the services snap-in (services.msc) and check for the presence of the `Chocolatey Management Service` which should be in the "Started" state.
+* The installation folder for `chocolatey-management-service` is at `$env:ChocolateyInstall\lib\chocolatey-management-service\tools\service`.
 * Open the Service log file located at `$env:ChocolateyInstall\logs\ccm-service.log` and verify that there are no recently reported errors.
 If you are on a version of CCM prior to 0.2.0, the log will be located at `$env:ChocolateyInstall\lib\chocolatey-management-service\tools\service\logs\chocolatey.service.host.log`.

 ___